turingschool/career-development-curriculum-site/module_four/negotiations.md

   * You could also negotiate moving costs, but be aware that this is a reimbursement, not something you can take.
 Ask about the tax write-off and get a list of what's reimburasable.
   	* "Will you reimburse IRS-approved relocation expenses?"

-**Keep in Mind:**
+### Keep in Mind
 * Negotiating just an extra $1000 or two isn't worth it -- it doesn’t even out to a lot of money.
 It could make you look petty.
 You don't want to ruin a relationship over it
 * There’s always a (small) chance that someone can rescind an offer, but it's very unlikely -- it’s costly to the company to take that back.
   * If a company rescinds simply because you brought up the conversation while you were respectful, that was probably a red flag and you dodged a bullet
   * You should be somewhere you want to be and where you’re valued
   * If they rescind the offer because you were disrespectful, that’s different. *But we don't expect you to be disrespectful*

+* Firm language and demeanor is a tactic from hiring managers:
+  * Stay positive and confident
+  * Continue to use language like “us” and “we”
+* Hiring managers love to use language that make it seem like you have already accepted the role
+  * Thank them for the offer and let them know when you will get back to them

 **Bottom Line: Negotiating is Always Important.** It’s important for you to advocate for yourself because there's no guarantee that anyone else will**

+### Alumni Examples
+Here are a few examples of how alumni have approached the negotiations conversation.
+Remember, you can reach out to the Career Development team for coaching when it comes to negotiating an offer.

+#### Example #1: Educate Employers
+Initial offer: $55k + some common benefits (health insurance, conference budget, sick/vacation days, computer gear).

+Advice given: Discuss the market value of Turing grads and how to sell themselves.

+Here is what they sent to the employer:

+*I've done a good amount of research and talked with my partner your offer, and I'd like to open a discussion about the base salary.
+The median starting salary for Turing graduates is $75,000, and my peers are seeing offers ranging from $70,000 to $80,000+.
+I'm confident my references would be happy to confirm my abilities, teamspersonship, and capacity for growth, relatively to my peers.
+This—plus the writing skills and professional experience I bring to the table—leads me to value my potential in the middle-to-upper part of that range.
+I know that's a significant increase from your offer, so I'd like to discuss the possibilities for closing that gap, and getting into that range in the near-term.*

+Outcome: They heard back 4 days later, and the salary was bumped from $55k to $65k with a bump to $70k after a 90-day period, contingent on a positive review at that time.

+#### Example #2: Using Leverage
+Student received 3 offers:
+* $97k (full benefits + equity)
+* $110k (full benefits + equity)
+* #120k (full benefits + equity)

+Our advice was to inform each company of the offers that have been presented and any changes.

+Negotiation: Student informed all employers that they were working with multiple offers.
+Student set up phone calls with all employers.
+Offer 1 didn’t budge, Offer 2 increased the offer to 135K after 90 days of employment.
+Offer 3 didn’t budge.
+Alumni, was leaning towards offer 2 but called offer 3 to inform them of the jump that offer 2 made.

+Outcome: Offer #3 was boosted to $130k and doubled equity, and this student accepted the offer.

+#### Example #3: Always Ask for More
+Initial Offer: 2 Turing Graduates who received the same offer at the same company of $70K + Full Benefits

+Background:
+* Student #1 had full stack experience relevant to position
+* Student #2 had limited experience with tech stack; however, they had previous industry experience

+Negotiation:
+* Student #1 decided against negotiation
+* Student #2 requested bump up to $80k based on background

+Outcome: Student #1 received and signed an offer at $75K.
+Student #2 received $80k.

+#### Example #4: Why Research Matters
+Initial Offer: $115,000,

+Advice: Should I even negotiate?
+YES.

+Background: Student focused on her education, professional experience, and technical skills.

+Negotiation: Student researched market value and made a counter offer of 15% over the base salary of 115K and $11.54K more than offered in equity.

+Outcome: Company agreed to the salary increase to $125K but not the stocks.

+#### Example #5: Provide Context
+Read the following chain and think about the professional communication skills at play:

+*Hi [Name] -
+Attached you'll find your offer letter to begin work with us on [Date] at $90,000/year.
+Also included are some additional forms to fill out and sign.
+Please bring these with you on your first day of work along with two forms of ID.
+Looking forward to having you on board!
+HR Manager*

+*Thanks for sending all of this over!
+I will take a look through all of these documents and let you know if I have any questions.
+[Name]*

+*Hi Hiring Manager -
+Would you have some time for a quick phone call tomorrow?
+I'm so pleased with much of the offer, but I was hoping to be just a bit closer to 100K in salary.
+I think my relevant experience working in [specific experience] and under tight deadlines will ensure I can contribute quality work as soon as I'm on board.
+I'm happy to provide you with references that can speak to my abilities in that area.
+Let me know if there's anything we can do to close this gap.
+Thanks again!
+Talk to you soon.
+[Name]*

+Outcome: Hiring Manager emailed back with an updated offer of $100k.

 ### Practice
 You receive this offer: